 The purpose of the Corporate Governance/Nominating Committee (the Committee) is to provide that the Board of Directors and its Committees are appropriately constituted to meet their legal obligations to the shareholders and the Company.
-To this end, the Committee is responsible for 1) identifying and nominating individuals qualified to become board and committee members; 2) maintaining that a majority of the members of the Board, the Corporate Governance/Nominating Committee and the Compensation Committee are independent and that all the members of the Audit Committee are independent as defined in our Director Independence Policy; 3) developing and recommending to the Board a set of corporate governance principles applicable to the Company; and 4) generally to address corporate governance issues for the Board.
+To this end, the Committee is responsible for 1) identifying and nominating individuals qualified to become board and committee members; 2) maintaining that a majority of the members of the Board and the Corporate Governance/Nominating Committee are independent and that all the members of the Audit and Compensation Committees are independent as defined in our Director Independence Policy; 3) developing and recommending to the Board a set of corporate governance principles applicable to the Company; and 4) generally addressing corporate governance issues for the Board.

 The Corporate Governance/Nominating Committee will consist of at least four members of the Board of Directors.
-The Board will appoint the committee members and the Committee Chair.
 A majority of the Corporate Governance/Nominating Committee members will be independent of management, Community Bancorp. and any subsidiary thereof.

 Scope of Powers and Functions

 The Committee shall have such powers and functions as may be assigned to it by the Board of Directors from time to time; however, such functions shall, at a minimum, include the following:

 To establish the criteria for Board membership, which may include one or more of the following: